DavidNull/FitGenie/README.md

 FitGenie is an AI-powered fashion styling application that helps users create perfect outfits based on color theory, style analysis, and personal preferences.

+**Note: This project is under active development and may not be fully functional yet.**

 ## Features

 - **Color Theory Analysis**: Advanced color harmony analysis and seasonal color recommendations